syedqavi12/COVID-2019/README.md

 ### Description

-covid_19_data: Main dataset from Kaggle used for Data Visualization
+covid_19_data: Main dataset from Kaggle used for Data Visualization Pandemic (H1N1) 2009:  Main dataset from Kaggle used for Data Visualization
+sars_2003_complete_dataset_clean:  Main dataset from Kaggle after cleaned used for Data Visualization

 main3: Subset of the covid_19_data, Pandemic (H1N1) 2009, sars_2003_complete_dataset_clean dataset used to create Area Chart Visualization